HFUT-VL/HFUT-VL-dataset/README.md

 Dataset Description:</br>
 --------------------------
-The HFUT-CarLogo dataset contains 32000 vehicle images and includes two parts.
-One is the HFUT-VL1 and the other is HFUT-VL2.</br>
+The HFUT-CarLogo dataset contains 32000 car logo images, which came from on-road real time surveillance systems.
+Two different parts are included, HFUT-VL1 and HFUT-VL2.</br>

-The HFUT-VL1 dataset is the carlogo accurate location.
-All carlogo image in the dataset are divided into 80 categories according to different brands and each categorie has 200 images with the size of 64*64.</br>
+For HFUT-VL1, all car logo images are obtained through accurate location of the logo, which are used for evaluation of classification algorithms.
+In HFUT-VL1, 80 categories of logo images are included with size of 64*64, and each category has 200 images.</br>

-The HFUT-VL2 dataset is the carlogo rough location.
-This dataset also has 80 categories and each categorie has 200 images with the size of 64*96.
-Due to the carlogo with rough location, the location of each carlogo is pre-annotated.
-The dataset can also be used for evaluating the performance of carlogo detection.
-The annotation is save by XML and could be opened by python.</br>
+For HFUT-VL2, all car logo images are obtained through a coarse location scheme, with the accurate location of car logos annotated by XML, which can be used both for evaluation of car logo classification and location algorithms.
+In HFUT-VL2, 80 categories of logo images are included with size of 64*96, and each category has 200 images.</br>

 If you would to use the dataset, please cite the following paper:</br>
 -----------------------------------------------------------------------